Built with Indexhibit

 Okey Stevens Ofomata was born in Inglewood, CA and currently lives and works in Diamond Bar, CA while pursuing a degree in Animation.
 He posts on social media as @okkuyoro, a combination of his first name and his mother’s last name, Kuyoro.

-For inquiries or to schedule an appointment to view Crocodile Tears following the opening reception, please contact Jacqueline Falcone at firstname.lastname@example.org.
+For inquiries, available works, or to schedule an appointment to view Crocodile Tears following the opening reception, please contact Jacqueline Falcone at firstname.lastname@example.org.

 Accessibility: This iteration of Bed & Breakfast is located on the second floor of a residential home.
 There are fourteen steps with a handrail before you reach the exhibition space.
 Additionally, the house has four steps leading to the entrance.
 We recognize that accessibility is an issue in this space and hope to remedy that in the future.
 Please feel free to reach out with any needs or concerns and we will do our best to accommodate.